yusram99/phase-3-project-CLI/README.md

 7.  view all the commands availabe python -m lib.cli.cli --help

+8.  search-recipes command
+- To use the search-recipes command, run the following command: python -m lib.cli.cli search-recipes

 # Configuration
 The project uses an SQLite database for data storage.
 You can configure the database connection in the lib.cli.cli script by modifying the create_engine line.